elephantscale/spring-cloud-labs/12-implement-distributed-tracing-with-spring-cloud-sleuth-to-track-requests-across-services/12-lab.md

        - Spring Web
        - Spring Boot Actuator
        - Spring Cloud Sleuth
-   - Click **Generate** to download the project zip file.
-   - Extract the zip file into a folder named `UserService`.
+   - Extract the downloaded zip file into a folder named `UserService`.

 2. **Import the `UserService` project into your IDE.**